linode/docs/docs/products/tools/marketplace/guides/mainconcept-ffmpeg-plugins-demo/index.md

 ### Logging In

-Once all packages have finished installing, you can login to your instance to access MainConcept's FFmpeg installation and plugins.
+Once all packages have finished installing, you can log in to your instance to access MainConcept's FFmpeg installation and plugins.

-1. Using the **limited sudo user** you created during deployment, login to your instance via SSH.
+1. Using the **limited sudo user** you created during deployment, log in to your instance via SSH.
 Replace `LIMITED_USER` with your sudo user and `192.0.2.1` with the address of your Compute Instance:
     ```command
     ssh LIMITED_USER@192.0.2.1
     ```